WouterServaes/FlowfieldResearchProject/README.md

 }
 ```
 The agent movement itself is handled by a simple Seek movement behavior, seeking this targetPos.
-## Extras <a name="Extras"></a>
+## Extras <a name="extras"></a>
+### Placing obstacles <a name="placingObstacles"></a>
+Obstacles can be placed while the agents are running across the grid.
+Placing an obstacle will remake every flow field.
+This has barely any impact on performance as the agents themselves don't have to remake a path, they keep following the directions beneath them.
+### Resetting agents <a name="resettingAgents"></a>
+When "reset agents" is clicked, every agent gets removed from the grid.
+Allowing you to work on the environment again.
+Agents can be spawned back in by clicking "spawn agents"
+### Placing agents <a name = "placingAgents"></a>
+Agents can be placed down with MMB.
+When an agent is spawned, it gets a random goal.
+### Focusing on a specific flow field <a name="focus"></a>
+You can focus on a flowfield by sliding the slider in the ImGui menu on the right.
+This will highlight all the agents following this flow field and the goal this flow field is "flowing" to.

+## End <a name="end"></a>
+I hope I explained my implementation of flow fields good enough.
+If you have any questions, shoot.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/wouterservaes-dae/).
+I am sorry for not adding any pictures, just imagine 5000 agents all going to their own goal in a 500x500 world :).

 For this project I used the Elite Engine framework, authors of this framework are Matthieu Delaere and Thomas Goussaert.